rizac/stream2segment/README.md

   Graphical User Interface (GUI) by means of Python web framework and Javascript libraries.
   The user can also set class labels to make the GUI a hand-labelling tool for supervised classification problems, or to simply label special segments for easy selection
-* Each segment is accessible in the user's code as a simple Python object with a list of attributes which does not only make segment data and metadata very easily accessible, but also makes the selection of suitable segments incredibly unique, powerful and easy to use.
-The selection can be performed on all segments metadata, it exploits the efficiency of SQL 'select' syntax and its simplified for non-experienced user with a documented and simplified custom syntax.
+* Each segment is exposed to the user's code as a simple Python object with a list of attributes which does not only make segment data and metadata very easily accessible, but also makes the selection of suitable segments to process incredibly unique, powerful and easy to use.
+The selection can be performed on all segments attributes, it exploits the efficiency of SQL 'select' syntax and its simplified for non-experienced users with a documented and simplified custom syntax.

 **Citation (Software):**
 > Zaccarelli, Riccardo (2018): Stream2segment: a tool to download, process and visualize event-based seismic waveform data.
 V. 2.7.3.
 GFZ Data Services.